gfuentes87/DynamicGooleMapsPolygons/README.md

 # DynamicGooleMapsPolygons
-A simple way to create multiple dymics polygins using google maps api
+A simple way to create multiple dynamics polygons using google maps api

 # Usage
 ```javascript